 She trusted him.
 He betrayed her.
 Is it too late for the truth?

-Born and raised in London, Galen Carmichael grew up believing that his father died before he was born, but one phone call from an American half-brother he never knew existed, debunks that lie, and changes Galen’s life and fate in ways he could never have imagined.
+Born and raised in England, Galen Carmichael grew up believing that his father died before he was born—because that is what his mother told him.
+But one phone call and an invitation to visit the United States from an American billionaire half-brother he never knew existed debunks that lie, and changes Galen's life in ways he never would have imagined.

-Mindy Marshall, single mother of two, fell hard and fast for the handsome Brit who told her that his only desire in life is to please her.
-However, when he abruptly disappears from her life for eight long months, Mindy slowly comes to realize that what a man says isn’t always what he means.
+The moment he walked into the exclusive boutique where she works, single mother of two, Mindy Marshall, fell hard and fast for the handsome Brit who tells her that his deepest desire in life is to please her.
+He proves it by treating her like a princess and doting on her young fatherless children.
+However, when Galen abruptly disappears from Mindy’s life for eight long months, she slowly comes to realize that what a man says, is not always what he means.

-Can Galen and Mindy find their way back to each other, or will the malicious acts of another forever keep them apart?
+Can Galen and Mindy find their way back to each other, or will the malicious acts of another, and the shocking revelations of their parents’ pasts forever keep them apart?

 Galen, Mindy’s mind screamed, as her body went numb.